cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/retry-ability.md

 {% imgTag /img/guides/retry-ability/second-item-label.png "Second item label" %}

 Hmm, weird, why is Cypress only looking at the _first_ item?
 Let's hover over the "GET .todo-list li" command to inspect what _that command found_.
-Ohh, interesting - there was only one item at that Moment.js.
+Ohh, interesting - there was only one item at that moment.

 {% imgTag /img/guides/retry-ability/second-get-li.png "Second get li" %}